nazerpanahi/application-base-fastapi/README.md

 ## How an application works?
 In the `urls.py` file you define your api endpoints or include some other application endpoints by defining a variable called `urlpatterns` that is a list of dictionaries.
-Each dictionary has a `type` key that can have values `api_route` or `router`.
-If value of `type` key is `api_route`, then other keys must be arguments of `fastapi.APIRouter.add_api_route` method. else if value of `type` key is `router`, then other keys must be arguments of `fastapi.APIRouter.include_router` method.
-In this case you can also pass an application name as `router` key to include its router.
 Other variables in the `urls.py` can be passed as an kwargs to `fastapi.APIRouter`.
 By default only `prefix` variable is checked.

 ## How to make a new applicaion?
 - Create a new python package